 This is the best stewed potatoes recipe!
-The ultimate comfort food, just like your granny's potatoes they are so rich and creamy with a gravy like texture they are perfect for holiday gatherings, or anytime.
+These potatoes are the ultimate comfort food.
+Just like your granny's potatoes they are so rich and creamy with a gravy like texture and are perfect for holiday gatherings, or anytime.
 Easily made with butter, milk, chicken broth, and spices, these potatoes make great leftovers and are perfect for meal prep.

 Why you will love this recipe:

 - This stewed potatoes recipe is a fun twist your granny's classic stewed potatoes.
-It has the most incredible flavour, reminiscent of gravy with the most creamy and rich consistency.
+It has the most incredible flavour, reminiscent of gravy with the most rich and creamy consistency.

-- It's so easy to make and the clean up is a breeze since it's made in just one pan and you leave the skin on the potatoes.
+- It's so quick and easy to make with just a few simple steps, and the clean up is a breeze since this recipe is made in just one pan.

 - There is no need to peel the potatoes!
-Leaving the skin on potatoes makes this recipe even easier to make.
+Leaving the potato skins on makes this recipe even easier to make and it takes less time to prepare compared to other stewed potato recipes.

 - These butter stewed potatoes are simple enough to make on busy weeknights but delicious enough to serve for holidays like Thanksgiving, Easter or Christmas.

-- This side dish is made with butter, milk, chicken broth and spices so it's full of pantry staples.
+- This side dish is made with butter, milk, chicken broth and spices so it's full of simple ingredients.

 Key ingredients and substitutions:

-- Potatoes - I love to use red potatoes but you can also use Yukon gold potatoes or fingerling potatoes for this recipe.
+- Potatoes - The main ingredient in this recipe is potatoes.
+I love to use red potatoes but you can also use Yukon gold potatoes, white potatoes, russet potatoes or fingerling potatoes for this recipe.
 And the great thing about this recipe is that you don't need to peel the potatoes which makes it so much easier than other stewed potatoes recipes.

 - Butter - to help give this potato recipe that delicious, creamy texture.
-If you are dairy free you can use coconut oil or a vegan butter instead.
+If you are dairy free you can use coconut oil, olive oil, avocado oil or a vegan butter instead.
+I recommend using unsalted butter to make these southern stewed potatoes.

-- Chicken Broth - to give this side dish even more flavour.
+- Chicken broth or chicken stock - to give this side dish even more flavour.
 If you are vegan use vegetable broth instead.

 - Milk - they key to giving this veggie dish it's creamy, gravy like consistency.
 You can easily swap this for another type of milk such as coconut milk, almond milk, cashew milk or oat milk.